 Today, there are tools to identify companies and the people who are the decision-makers.
 The web has opened the door to discovery and yet there are people who never use any of those tools:

 - Google Maps - Susan Joyce, owner of the comprehensive job search platform, Job-Hunt.org states: "Google Maps can be a very handy way to find local employers you may not know about."

 Combine these tools, finding a company you didn't know existed with Google Maps, researching their company website, analyzing their reputation via Google, and then finding key contacts with LinkedIn.

 Use the phone to get a better response

 We are afraid of the phone today.
 Amazingly in a time when most of the population carries a phone in their pocket, we are afraid to make a call.
 We message, text, and sometimes email.
 I used to have multiple phone conversations a day.
 Now days can go by before my phone rings with anyone but a telemarketer.

 Try the phone.
 Sure, you can get voicemail but leave a message.
 I always call people back.
 Don't assume that the person you are calling won't call back.

 Are you ready for a career move?
-January is a hot month for job search.
-Don’t sit on the sidelines.
+Don't sit on the sidelines.
 Hire me to take you to the next level.
 Learn more.